 - At the end of a long work week, you won’t have to rush to pack your bags, head to the airport to catch a late-night flight or start the long drive to get to your vacation destination.
 Instead, you can unwind and come home from work and relax.
 You’ll be starting your vacation right away.
 You can order take-out and enjoy some family time, watch your favorite show, play some board games, or start that book you’ve been waiting to read.

 - Staycations are so much easier to plan.
 You may do some research for your staycation.
-But you won’t spend hours on the computer obsessively searching for the best deals (and worrying that you’ve missed them.)
-And they’ll be no late nights getting laundry done, so you have clean clothes for the week ahead.
+But you won’t spend hours on the computer obsessively searching for the best deals (and worrying you’ve missed them.)
+And they’ll be no late nights doing laundry, so you have clean clothes for the week ahead.
 You also don’t have to remember to stop the mail, fill your prescriptions ahead of time, or reschedule appointments you might have made during your vacation week.
 You buyback hours of time before you even start your vacation!

 - There’s no worrying about the weather turning your dream vacation into a nightmare.
 You won’t have canceled flights or spend days amusing the kids in the hotel room when all you packed for the beach was sunscreen and sand toys.
 Instead, you can create a list of things you can do near home for different kinds of weather.
 Picnics at the lake, catching an afternoon movie, or going on a wine tour can all be scheduled around the weather.